CiscoDevNet/terraform-provider-intersight/website/docs/r/boot_precision_policy.html.markdown

   + `enabled`:(bool) Specifies if the boot device is enabled or disabled.
   + `name`:(string) A name that helps identify a boot device.
 It can be any string that adheres to the following constraints.
 It should start and end with an alphanumeric character.
 It can have underscores and hyphens.
 It cannot be more than 30 characters.
   + `object_type`:(string) The fully-qualified name of the instantiated, concrete type.The value should be the same as the 'ClassId' property.The enum values provides the list of concrete types that can be instantiated from this abstract type.
 * `configured_boot_mode`:(string) Sets the BIOS boot mode.
-UEFI uses the GUID Partition Table (GPT) whereas Legacy mode uses the Master Boot Record (MBR) partitioning scheme.* `Legacy` - Legacy mode refers to the traditional process of booting from BIOS.
+UEFI uses the GUID Partition Table (GPT) whereas Legacy mode uses the Master Boot Record (MBR) partitioning scheme.
+To apply this setting, Please reboot the server.* `Legacy` - Legacy mode refers to the traditional process of booting from BIOS.
 Legacy mode uses the Master Boot Record (MBR) to locate the bootloader.* `Uefi` - UEFI mode uses the GUID Partition Table (GPT) to locate EFI Service Partitions to boot from.
 * `create_time`:(string)(Computed) The time when this managed object was created.
 * `description`:(string) Description of the policy.
 * `domain_group_moid`:(string)(Computed) The DomainGroup ID for this managed object.